This blog post draws on data and research discussed in our entry on Life Expectancy.

 What else can we learn from ‘life tables’?

 Life tables are not just instrumental to the production of life expectancy figures (as noted above), they also provide many other perspectives on the mortality of a population.
 For example, they allow for the production of ‘population survival curves’, which show the share of people who are expected to survive various successive ages.
-The below chart provides an example, plotting survival curves for individuals born at different points in time, using cohort life tables from England and Wales.
+This chart provides an example, plotting survival curves for individuals born at different points in time, using cohort life tables from England and Wales.

 Since life expectancy estimates only describe averages, these indicators are complementary, and help us understand how health is distributed across time and space.
 In our entry on Life Expectancy you can read more about related complementary indicators, such as the median age of a population.